 Will food/drinks be provided?

-Water, coffee, and soft drinks will be provided throughout the day.
+Water and beer will be provided throughout the day.
 Meals will not be included.

 What will the daily schedule look like?

 We will begin each day at 9am, focusing on theoretical aspects of bonsai art, followed by a one-hour lunch break from noon-1pm.
 From 1-5pm we will apply the theoretical aspects discussed in the morning session to plant material in a hands-on setting.